zardini123/Xen-MIDI-Retuner/README.md

 The input of the plugin assumes that each MIDI note _represents_ a note of scale 12 equal divisions of the octave where A4 (midi note 69)=440 Hz.

+### Download

+One can find the most recent downloadable version of Xen MIDI Retuner [under Releases](https://github.com/zardini123/Xen-MIDI-Retuner/releases).

-### Download (DAW Support Table)
+### DAW Support Table

-To download Xen MIDI Retuner, find your DAW in the list below, then click the hyperlink in the right-most column (in column "Recommended Download Version").
+Eventually, the following table will help users to download Xen MIDI Retuner.
+One would find their DAW in the list below, then click the hyperlink in the right-most column (in column "Recommended Download Version").
+Currently as all releases are pre-releases, getting the links to the compiled assets is not possible.

+If your DAW is not listed, please create an issue titled "_<insert DAW name here>_ MIDI Support Table Entry".
+If you can, then find out if your DAW supports the properties that are listed in the table.
+Make sure to note any inconsistencies like I did for Ableton.
+I can then add what you found to the table.

 | DAW     | VST2 |    VST2 MIDI Effect     | AU  |         AU MIDI Effect          | Pipe MIDI input to Instrument<sup>\*</sup> plugin | Pipe MIDI output from Instrument plugin | Recommended Download Version |
 | ------- | :--: | :---------------------: | :-: | :-----------------------------: | :-----------------------------------------------: | :-------------------------------------: | :--------------------------: |